 Before they can be stored, potatoes need to go through a curing process.
 This helps the skin thicken up and extends the storage life of the tubers.
 To cure potatoes, lay them on newspaper, trays, or cardboard in a cool, dark spot (50 to 60 F, 10 to 15 C) with high humidity for one to two weeks.
 Pick a location that offers good air circulation.

 The storage area should be cooler than the curing site and be dark and well-ventilated.
 I use a corner of my basement, but a root cellar is best if you have one.
-Aim for a temperature of 40 to 45 F (4.5 to 7 C) with high humidity.
-Under ideal conditions, storage potatoes can retain quality for six to eight months.
+You can also store potatoes in a garage, but it should stay above freezing.
+Aim for the ideal temperature of 40 to 45 F (4.5 to 7 C) with high humidity.
+Under ideal conditions, storage potatoes can retain quality for six to eight months in long-term storage.
 Check tubers regularly and remove any that show signs of rot or shrivelling.

 The thin skin that makes new potatoes so appealing limits their storage life to weeks not months.
 Therefore, enjoy new potatoes soon after harvesting them.

 For a tutorial on when to harvest potatoes and how to do it right, check out this video by Savvy’s Jessica Walliser.

 Do you have any tips to add on when to harvest potatoes?
 Leave them in the comments below.

 For more on growing potatoes in a garden, check out these awesome articles: